 Practices that are inclusive demonstrate the following criteria:

-- Holistic- it can be used across areas of the individual’s’ life
+- Holistic- it can be used across many areas of the individual’s’ life

 - Connectedness- easily linked to many parts of a person’s’ life